 We used card sorting for one page that was especially heavy on content.
 After the session, I sent them the list of page sections and asked them to sort it in order of priority.
 This gave us a great insight on how to organise this page.

 In general, remote interviews went great, had only one drop off and no major technical difficulties.
-Each interview lasted about 1 hour and we provided a great museum-related gift to thank user for their time and dedication.
+Each interview lasted about 1 hour and we provided a great museum-related gift to thank users for their time.
 I've done all the interviews through Zoom or Skype, whichever tool the user was more used to.
 The sessions recordings and transcriptions in form of quotes were shared with the team.

 Apart from the many usability issues, we discovered an audioguide related insight of a major impact for the Product.
 Although the profiles we interviewed were quite various in terms of interests, motivation, demographics and tech savviness, this pattern repeated in all of them.
 They all wanted a certain type of audioguide.
 As this finding's implementation would cause a major shift in Product's roadmap and business model, I advised the team to run a quantitative research in order to confirm or reject this finding.

-The final document was an excel sheet with all feedback transcriptions.
-As I wanted the team members and senior management to be as much as exposed to the users' feedback, I've been using real quotes in all stages.
+The final deliverable was a sheet with all feedback transcriptions.
+As I wanted the team members and senior management to be as much as exposed to users' feedback, I've been using real quotes in all stages.
 The content was organised by sections and color coded by prioritisation.
 All the main insights also included written design recommendations.

 Using rough quotes from start to finish is fine.
-Having exact user's words helps defend their point of view.
+Having exact user's words helped me advocate their point of view.

 Physical experience can't be treated separately from the digital one, it forms part of the same customer journey and it needs to be consistent.